 Now we have taken our seminars online.
 Each online seminar will be shorter than normal, but will still evoke our in-person activities.

 Each Aspen Seminar brings together a diverse range of professions, cultural backgrounds, ages, ideas and levels of leadership responsibility.
 We convene leaders from the corporate, political, creative, academic and third sectors, to reflect on what they believe and why they believe it.
 Aspen seminars are not skills training but intense, interactive dialogues.

 The UK is experiencing unprecedented political and social divisions.
 The Aspen method of text-based and professionally moderated conversations is uniquely placed to address these trends.

 Seminars are designed around carefully selected readings, which range from classical political thought to contemporary publications of global origin.
 The role of the expertly trained moderator is to guide the conversation, to ask questions about the texts and how they inform our view of current events, and to ensure that the voice of each participant is heard.

-Aspen seminars follow Chatham House Rules of non-attribution, creating the neutral space required for interactive conversations which encourage insight, clarity, and innovative thinking.
+Aspen seminars follow the Chatham House Rule of non-attribution, creating a neutral space required for interactive conversations which encourage insight, clarity, and innovative thinking.